vocdoni/docs/src/manager/push-notifications-api.md

     - Once the `Process` contract address is fetched a component called `ethEvents` starts to listen for logs on the contract.
     - Each time a new process is created (the case currently supported) an Ethereum smart contract event is triggered and the `ethEvents` component handles it.
-    - The event will be processed and a notification anouncing the creation of a process will be created and sended to Firebase.
+    - The event will be processed and a notification announcing the creation of a process will be created and sended to Firebase.
     - The users subscribed to the corresponding topic will receive the notification